Are dentists more attractive than banks?

-Gone are the days when reps from the high street banks rocked up at Fresher’s Week and recruited their customers for life – the 4 UK leading banks are now among millennials’ 10 least-loved brands.
-These digital natives – cash and time-strapped but with high expectations – know what they want and a group of challenger banks are lined up in the race to win them over.
+Gone are the days when reps from the high street banks rocked up at Fresher’s Week and recruited their customers for life – the 4 UK leading banks are now among millennials’ 10 least-loved brands according to a 2018 study.
+These digital natives – cash and time-strapped but with high expectations – know what they want, and a group of challenger banks are lined up in the race to win them over.

 So what do they want and who’s winning?

 - Ease of transaction and transparency – multiple passwords and not knowing if your payment to account number 007007, sort code 00-70-07 has actually reached James Bond are no-no's

 - Real-time information – most banking updates are instant but contactless; albeit an excellent innovation, often doesn’t show up for a couple of days